GST LAW

 All

-20 Dec 25 Monthly Return by persons outside India providing online information and data base access or retrieval services, for November.
-Also to be filed by every registered person providing online money gaming from a place outside India to a person in India.
+20 Jun 26 Monthly Return by persons outside India providing online information and data base access or retrieval services, for May.

-25 Dec 25 Deposit of GST under QRMP scheme for November .
+25 Jun 26 Deposit of GST of May under QRMP scheme.

 Readmore...